assafbk/OPRM/README.md

 * \<dataset_ntoks> - dict, maps between dataset and max amount of tokens allowed to predict per query.
 <br>
 <br>

+# Acknowledgments
+This work was possible thanks to the [Mamba](https://github.com/state-spaces/mamba), [LongBench](https://github.com/THUDM/LongBench), and [Transformers](https://github.com/huggingface/transformers) libraries.
+We would like to thank them for their great work!

 # Citation